mugenowari/HTTP-Server-in-Python/README.md

 #HTTP Python Server

-This is a HTTP server in python for study and pratice purposes.
+This is a HTTP server in python for study and practice purposes.